 · Hire an editor.
 I’m a great proofreader of other writers’ words; I’d been proofreading non-fiction for ten years.
 I’m terrible at proofing my own words.
 I had some errors in my first novel, and they are still haunting me because I had thirty thousand downloads before I went back and caught them.
 I fixed them, but they are still out there.
 UGH!
 A terrible feeling.
 Your family is not enough…hire an editor.
 Someone you’ve—here’s that word again—RESEARCHED!

-· I still believe a great agent, who has connections with the ‘Big Six’, is a great way to go.
+· I still believe a great agent, who has connections, is a great way to go.
 If you have the next best thing, why not try to go the traditional route?
 Authors can say anything they want, but big publishers still get perks.
 They have connections smaller pubs don’t.
 But don’t give up your dream because you can’t sell your manuscript to an agent.
 If you’ve done your due diligence, give readers an opportunity to decide.
 Yes, you can get on the bestseller list if you’ve written a great book and are willing to do the work.

 · If you have only one book in you, you probably should hold out for a larger publisher.
 But if you have many…as I did, and just want to get your writing into readers’ hands, research self-publishing or Indie publishing.
 Enter contests, build your platform, and then if you want to try to sell your other books to a larger publisher, you now have something to back up your words.

 · Above all, love what you’re doing.
 If you do not LOVE to write and are unable to accept criticism—because believe me you’ll get it; look up any bestseller and you’ll see there are tons of one-star reviews—do not continue with this career path.
 Yes, I love my career, but it’s the hardest job I’ve ever done.